gavinmcfarland/plugma/README.md

 > [!WARNING]
 > Plugma is currently in alpha.
 Your feedback is greatly appreciated!

-Plugma simplifies Figma plugin development.
+Figma plugin development with browser previews, faster debuging and zero boilerplate.

 ## Start from a template